 By combining these steps with daily contact lenses, you are much more likely to enjoy the springtime!

-Asking if you can reuse daily contacts is similar to asking if you can eat bacon for every meal.
+Asking if you can reuse daily disposable contact lenses is similar to asking if you can eat bacon for every meal.
 You could, but no healthcare professional would ever recommend it.
-This is because both choices will eventually lead to long-term health problems.
-Where bacon increases your risk of high cholesterol and other factors, reusing daily lenses increases your risk of eye infection.
+This is because both will eventually lead to long-term health problems.
+Bacon increases your risk of high cholesterol and other factors.
+Reusing daily lenses increases your risk of eye infection.

 Wearing daily contact lenses multiple times actually defeats their biggest benefit: infection prevention.
 These types of lenses are designed to be thinner, making them more comfortable for most wearers.
 This also causes them to break down more quickly.
 As they break down, the threat of infection grows as well as blood vessel growth into your corneas (neovascularization).